jthack/hydeout/_posts/2023-11-29-adapting-to-advancements.md

 I still believe we're smarter in regards to the total knowledge that smart people today have.
 However, when it comes to our ability to logic, reason, philosophize, and perform similar deep thinking tasks, the average person back then was significantly brighter than the average person in the US today.

-### Examples From the Book
+### Examples From "Amusing Ourselves To Death"
-Neil Postman, the author, foresaw the way that the medium of television (but we can extrapolate out to things like Youtube as well) actually affected the content.
-The medium by which we consume information significantly affects the way we process the information.
+**Neil Postman**, the author, foresaw the way that the medium of television (but we can extrapolate out to things like Youtube as well) actually affect the content.
+The medium by which we consume information significantly affects the way we understand and digest the information.

 For example, consuming content from books require deeper focus, slower thinking, and logical thought.
 We scrutinize the written word by its content alone.
 It's hard for text on a page to trick or convince us of something unless the argument is rational.
 This is likely why early Americans were so smart in regards to reason and rationality.

 ![](https://i.imgur.com/fAwA3V6.png){: width="400" }
+_Coca Cola isn't an example in the book__
 Let's use **Coca Cola** as another example.
 If you want to convince someone that Coke is good to drink through a letter, you must create a coherent reason for why.

 Now compare that to a video advertisement.
 There needs to be no logical flow.
 It can be a simple illustration of an emotion--a smiling person enraptured by the sound of a can opening and the flavor of it.
 En masse, the former leads to a brain well-tested.